ODINN-SciML/MassBalanceMachine/README.md

 - ❄️ MassBalanceMachine uses glaciological (stake) and geodetic mass balance data as targets.
 - 📅 MassBalanceMachine can make predictions or fill data gaps on an annual, seasonal (summer and winter), and monthly temporal scale for any spatial resolution.

+> [!IMPORTANT]
-This project is in **ongoing development**, and new features will be added over the coming months.
+> This project is in **ongoing development**, and new features will be added over the coming months.
 Please see the [contribution guidelines](#contribution-guidelines) for more information on contributing to this project.

 ## Requirements